GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

   navigating to the URL specified in the `<a>` element's href attribute.

-- `document + mousewheel event`: `preventDefault()` for this combination prevents page scrolling with the mousewheel (scrolling with keyboard would still work though) (NOTE: requires calling `addEventListener()` with `{ passive: false }`).
+- `document + mousewheel event`: `preventDefault()` for this combination prevents page scrolling with the mousewheel (scrolling with keyboard would still work though) (Note: requires calling `addEventListener()` with `{ passive: false }`).

 - `document + keydown event`: `preventDefault()` for this combination is lethal.
 It renders the page